NJ Auto Insurance

 cost of repair or recovery that triggers the need for legal action.

-(medical, wage loss, replacement services and other expenses) your state
+wage loss, replacement services and other expenses) your state requires you to

 No. Some states, while not mandating auto